n-greensweig/full-stack-to-do-app/README.md

 - [ ] Allow users to create folders and sort tasks into different folders with a drop-down (e.g., 'Money', 'Work', 'School', 'Completed', 'Add new...')
 - [ ] Allow drag and drop functionality to move tasks from one folder to another
 - [ ] Allow users to choose the color of their app

+### To-do 10/27
+- [ ] Allow the user to sort the table by task name, due date, priority level, or completion status
+- [ ] Add click-to-edit functionality for each TD item and date